 When the furnace is installed in a residential garage, the burners and ignition sources must be located at least 18-in.
 (457 mm) above the floor.
 The furnace must be located or protected to avoid damage by vehicles.
-When the furnace is installed in a public garage, airplane hanger, or other building having a hazardous atmosphere, the furnace must be installed in accordance with the current edition of the NFPA 54/ANSI Z223.1 or CAN/CSA B149.1.
+When the furnace is installed in a public garage, airplane hangar, or other building having a hazardous atmosphere, the furnace must be installed in accordance with the NFPA 54/ANSI Z223.1-2012 or CAN/CSA B149.1-2010.
 (See Figure 4)